 After reading Chapter 3, participants will be able to:

-1. Identify spending habits noting how to design a budget to increase discretionary income, determine net worth using a balance sheet, and select assets and liabilities for an inventory on which to base financial goals.
+1. Identify spending habits stating how to design a budget to increase discretionary income, determine net worth using a balance sheet, and select assets and liabilities for an inventory on which to base financial goals.

-2. Specify why individuals should take primary responsibility for the investment planning including necessary self-education, determine the allocation of financial resources among investments to maximize return, and recognize the impact of inflation, risk versus return, and basic income tax planning tactics.
+2. Specify why individuals should take primary responsibility for investment planning including necessary self-education, determine the allocation of financial resources among investments to maximize return, and recognize the impact of inflation, risk versus return, and basic income tax planning tactics.

 After studying the materials in Chapter 3, answer the exam questions 24 to 28.

 At the start of Chapter 4, participants should identify the following major topics for study:

 * Elements of like-kind exchanges

 * Related party exchanges